How to Start Your Workers’ Compensation Claim in Detroit

 How You Qualify for Workers’ Comp

-Workers’ comp covers most employees in Michigan from injuries that “arise out of and in the course of employment.”
+Workers’ comp covers most employees from injuries that “arise out of and in the course of employment,” according to Michigan workers’ compensation law.

 Your illness or injury must have been caused by your job, but it doesn’t matter who was responsible.
-Even if you were partly at fault, workers’ compensation should provide benefits.
+Even if you were partly at fault for an accident, workers’ compensation should provide benefits.

 How to Apply for Benefits